wpilibsuite/vendor-json-repo/README.md

 ### Running the tests
 To run the tests, simply run `bazel test //...`.
 Alternatively, you can run the `checker.py` tool in a standalone mode by running `bazel run //:checker -- <command line arguments from above>`

+## Bundle repository structure

+Each published bundle of vendordeps (typically, a competition season or alpha/beta period) has a JSON file (named `YEAR.json`) at the root level of the published repository and a directory (named `YEAR/`) of vendor JSON files.

+### Bundle manifest (YEAR.json)

+The root-level `YEAR.json` files (e.g. `2025.json`) provide a manifest of all available libraries and versions for a given bundle.
+It's intended to be used by IDEs such as Visual Studio Code to present a user-friendly list of available vendor libraries.

+This manifest is a JSON file and consists at minimum of a list of dicts (one corresponding to each individual vendordep JSON file in the bundle) with the following keys:
+* `path`: the path relative to the manifest to the vendordep JSON file (e.g. `2025/<vendordep>-<version>.json`)
+* `name`: A user-friendly name for the library
+* `version`: The version of the library
+* `uuid`: the same as the uuid in the vendor JSON file
+* `description`: a user-friendly brief description of the library (intended to be displayed to users)
+* `website`: URL of the vendor's website (e.g. a site with documentation / tutorials / tools installers)

+Additionally, the following optional keys may be present in a manifest entry:

+* `instructions`: URL of an "instructions" page that can be shown after the user installs this library.

+## Maintenance documentation

+### Creating new bundles

+To create a new bundle and add it to the CI job to be checked, generated, and published:

+* Create a directory (`YEAR/`) and metadata file (`YEAR_metadata.json`) for the bundle.
+They can be empty for now.
+* In `.github/workflows/generate_bundles.yml`, add the new bundle name to the arguments for `generate_bundles.py`
+* In `.github/workflows/main.yml`, change the `YEAR` environment variable to the name of the new bundle (note: only one bundle is checked by this workflow currently)
+* Add a new test configuration to `BUILD.bazel`